 Where Can You Find Cocoa Flavanols?

 We’ve already mentioned the calories in chocolate candy.
 The compounds themselves do not provide many calories, but candy certainly can.
 Moreover, not all chocolate candy is rich in cocoa flavanols.
 When we are looking for a good source of these compounds, we start with CocoaVia.
 Yes, they do underwrite our radio show.
-But they also provide the highest amount of cocoa flavanols per serving (450 mg) with very low levels of the toxic element cadmium.
-Chocolate really doesn’t come close.
+But they also provide the highest amount of cocoa flavanols per serving (500 mg) with very low levels of the toxic element cadmium.
+Much as we love it, chocolate really doesn’t come close.